Most CoServ Gas Customers have four dials on their meters and reading them is simple once you understand how.

 Did you answer correctly?
 The first meter reads 1,084 Ccf (Ccf = 100 cubic feet).
 The second meter reads 1,216 Ccf.

-When reading your own meter, compare the number to your last recorded number or to the usage on your bill to measure how much natural gas you've used.
+When reading your own meter, compare the latest reading to your last recorded number or to the usage on your bill to measure how much natural gas you've used.

 More questions?
 Chat with us using the support box below.
 We're happy to help!